Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 We emphasize that $ f_g(\vec x_A,t)$ is a normalized function because $\Phi_g(\vec x_S,\vec x_A,t)$ and $\psi_g(\vec x_S)$ are also normalized functions in their respective configurations spaces.
 By its own construction, $f_{g_1}(\vec x_A,t) \cap f_{g_2}(\vec x_A,t) = 0$ during the measuring time.
 Thus, even if $\psi_{g_1}(\vec x_S)$ and $\psi_{g_2}(\vec x_S)$ overlap, the states $\Phi_{g_1}(\vec x_S,\vec x_A,t)$ and $\Phi_{g_1}(\vec x_S,\vec x_A,t)$ do not overlap in the larger configuration space.
 See \fref{om_measure}a.
 Thus, we can ensure that a general function in the quantum system, \eref{om.bmeasure1}, can be rewritten in the whole, that is, quantum plus measuring, configuration space associated to a good measuring apparatus as:

-In summary, during the time of measurement, the only total wave functions that can \textit{live} in the entire quantum system that includes a good measuring apparatus of the eigenvalues $g$ are the ones written as indicated in \eref{om.bmeasure3}.
+In summary, during the time of measurement, the only total wave functions that can \textit{live} in the entire quantum system that includes a good (in this case a projective or Von-Neumann type) measuring apparatus of the eigenvalues $g$ are the ones written in \eref{om.bmeasure3}.
 An example of such wave functions is depicted in \fref{om_measure}a.
 It is important to notice that \eref{om.bmeasure3} implies no restriction on the wave function $\psi_S(\vec x_S,t)$ but only on the total wave function $\Phi_T(\vec x_S,\vec x_A,t)$.
-If these restrictions are not respected, we can find other types of total wave functions in the configuration space $\{\vec x_S,\vec x_P\}$, but they would be incompatible with stating that we have an apparatus that is able to measure the eigenavalue $g$ with certainty at time $t$.
+If these restrictions are not respected, we can find other types of total wave functions in the configuration space $\{\vec x_S,\vec x_A\}$, but they would be incompatible with stating that we have an apparatus that is able to measure the eigenavalue $g$ with certainty at time $t$.